 Studies have shown that a higher intake of omega-3 fatty acids to long-chain (Eicosapentaenoic acid, EPA, and docosahexaenoic acid, DHA) reduces risk factors heart disease, including high blood pressure (hypertension) and a high rate of triglycerides.

-Some studies have shown a slowdown or decline in the progression of colon cancer at the daily consumption of long chain omega-3 fatty acids (eicosapentanoic acid, EPA and docosahexanoic acid, DHA).
+Some studies have shown a slowdown or decline in the progression of colon cancer at the daily consumption of long chain omega-3 fatty acids (eicosapentaenoic acid, EPA and docosahexaenoic acid, DHA).

-An animal study on rats with spread of colon cancer showed that fatty acids omega-3 (particularly alpha-linolenic acid, ALA) in fact favoured the growth of cells cancer in the liver.
+An animal study on rats with the spread of colon cancer showed that fatty acids omega-3 (particularly alpha-linolenic acid, ALA) in fact favored the growth of cells cancer in the liver.
 The reason remains equivocal and requires further research.

 Recent specifically devoted to the study of risk factors for prostate cancer and a systematic review did not report any relationship.

-A clinical study comparing people with molecular degeneration related to age, illness serious Eye may progress to blindness, healthy people, shows that people following a healthy and balanced diet in omega-3 and omega-6 and demonstrating a higher consumption of fish, were less exposed to this particular disease of the eye.
+A clinical study comparing people with molecular degeneration related to age, illness serious Eye may progress to blindness, healthy people show that people following a healthy and balanced diet in omega-3 and omega-6 and demonstrating a higher consumption of fish were less exposed to this particular disease of the eye.

-Another large clinical study confirms that consumption of omega-3 fatty acids long chain (Eicosapentanoic acid, EPA, and Docosahexanoic acid, DHA) from fish 4 times week or more, can reduce the risk of developing molecular degeneration.
+Another large clinical study confirms that consumption of omega-3 fatty acids long chain (Eicosapentaenoic acid, EPA, and Docosahexaenoic acid, DHA) from fish 4 times week or more, can reduce the risk of developing molecular degeneration.
 However, this same study suggests that the alpha-linolenic acid (ALA), omega-3 fatty acid to long chain may increase the risk of developing this eye disorder; for a reason that remains unclear.

 Inadequate intake of long-chain fatty acid (docosahexanoic acid, DHA) can be a risk factor for the development of Alzheimer’s disease and other dementia.
 However, it remains uncertain whether DHA supplementation can prevent or treat this type of cognitive impairment.

-Any dietary or drug treatment with high-dosed micro nutrients should be medical follow-up.
+Any dietary or drug treatment with high-dose micronutrients should be a medical follow-up.